helderasmoreira/labs-lunch-bot/README.md

 (can be used without mention)

-`list` - List all the restaurants we classified so far by, ordered by timestamp.
+`list` - List all the restaurants we classified so far by (ignoring any ongoing votings), ordered by timestamp.

-`rank` - List all the restaurants we classified so far, ordered by descending vote average.
+`rank` - List all the restaurants we classified so far (ignoring any ongoing votings), ordered by descending vote average.

 `new-vote` - Start a new vote for a restaurant.
 The new vote will be available for  minutes.
 Usage: `new-vote <name>`